graphql-editor/graphql-blog/src/pages/advanced-typescript-tutorial-conditional-types/index.md

 author: Artur
 ---

-Hello This is second article of advanced typescript tutorial series.
-Today I'll cover basic usage of
+Hello, This is the second article of the advanced typescript tutorial series.
+Today I'll cover the basic usage of

 ```typescript
 extends